Long before there was a COVID-19 pandemic, there were influenza (flu) pandemics. And we do mean long before.

 The influenza A virus is divided into subtypes based on two proteins on the surface of the virus: hemagglutinin (H) and neuraminidase (N).
-There are thought to be 198 different subtype combinations, although only 131 of them have been found in nature, according to the CDC.
+There are thought to be 198 different subtype combinations.
+Only about 130 of them have been found in nature, according to the CDC.

 The most common influenza A subtypes that circulate in humans include H1N1 and H3N2.

 The name of a flu virus typically includes the type of influenza virus, the host of origin (if it comes from an animal), the geographical origin, the strain number and the year it was collected.
 For example, a seasonal influenza virus may look like this:

 The influenza B virus isn't divided into subtypes; rather, it's divided into two lineages: B (Victoria) and B (Yamagata).

 What Strain of Flu Is Going Around?

 As of September 26, 2022, it’s too early to tell which strain of flu will be circulating during the upcoming flu season.
 However, the CDC recommends that the current flu vaccine contain an influenza A (H1N1)-like virus, an influenza A (H3N2)-like virus and two influenza B viruses.

 The last flu season (2021 to 2022) was low in terms of severity, although flu activity continued through June, per the CDC.
 Influenza A was the most dominant strain by far.
 During the last flu season, public health labs in the U.S. reported that influenza A accounted for 99.5 percent of all influenza samples, with influenza B accounting for just 0.5 percent, according to the CDC.

 Of the influenza A viruses, most (more than 99 percent) were H3N2, and the majority of influenza B viruses were of Victoria lineage, according to the CDC.